meltano/meltano/README.md

 ---

-Welcome to your Open Source DataOps Infrastructure to manage and centralize all the data tools in your stack and turn them into your ideal end-to-end data platform.
-With Meltano, you'll be able to collaboratively build and improve your data platform like a software project; spinning up a service or tool (Airflow, dbt, Great Expectations, Snowflake, etc) and easily configuring, deploying and managing it through a single control plane.
+Welcome to your CLI for ELT+.
+It's ppen source, flexible, scales to your needs.
+Confidently move, transform, and test your data using tools you know with a data engineering workflow you’ll love.

 ![Meltano Speedrun](meltano_superstart.gif)